DNA Testing, Adoptees And Birth Parents

 (This presentation is narrated.
 Turn volume up)

-Senate Bill 113, An Act Concerning Access to Original Birth Records By Adult Adopted Persons
+House Bill 6105, An Act Concerning Access to Original Birth Records By Adult Adopted Persons

 DNA Testing, Adoptees and Birth Parents: Protecting Birth Parent Privacy By Restoring Original Birth Certificate Access To Pre-1983 Adoptees